marcelmedina/vs-code-dev-days-workshop/lessons/LESSON1.md

 - Ensure you have the `kiota` CLI installed on your machine (already available in this environment).
 - Your workspace should contain the `weather-forecast-swagger.json` file at the root.
 - Your Next.js project should be located in the `forecast/` folder.
+- **Use Copilot Chat in Agent Mode.**

 ---

 ### Step 1: Ask Copilot to Generate a Kiota TypeScript Client

-Open the Copilot chat and enter the following prompt:
+Open the Copilot Chat and enter the following prompt:

 > Can you please generate a Kiota TypeScript client within `forecast/src/api` for `weather-forecast-swagger.json`?